 A.2 Delegate Certificates Issued by STI-SCA or V-SCA to VoIP Entity

 The TNAuthList extension of a delegate certificate identifies the set of TNs that are within the scope of authority of the delegate certificate.
-The TNAuthList extension of delegate intermediate certificates is always passed by value, while the TNAuthList extension of delegate end entity certificates can be passed either by value or by reference, as described in sub-clause 5.3.6.
+The TNAuthList extension of delegate end entity or intermediate certificates is always passed by value as described in sub-clause 5.3.6.

 A.2.1 Delegate Intermediate Certificate